 5. VARICELLA (Immunization or blood test) All students must have one dose of varicella vaccine after their 1st birthday if the vaccine was received prior to the 13th birthday, or two doses of varicella vaccine if the vaccine was received after the 13th birthday.
 Serologic confirmation (blood test) of varicella immunity is also acceptable.

-6. HEPATITIS B (Immunization or blood test) Effective February 15, 2007, all students in TVCC Continuing & Workforce Education classes that involve direct patient contact or clinicals, will be required to have all three doses of the Hepatitis B vaccine or serologic confirmation (blood test) of immunity.
+6. HEPATITIS B (Immunization or blood test) Effective February 15, 2007, all students in TVCC Adult & Continuing Education classes that involve direct patient contact or clinicals, will be required to have all three doses of the Hepatitis B vaccine or serologic confirmation (blood test) of immunity.
 (Students needing all three Hep B vaccines may wish to consult their healthcare provider about the TWINRIX a fast track series of this immunization.)

 7. Current TB Test or QuantiFERON.
 No older than one year prior to class start date.